Engee documentation

 Details

-Nth output signal corresponding to Nth input signal, where N is the number of inputs specified in the Number of input signals parameters.
-The output signal is returned as a scalar, vector or matrix of the same type, size and complexity as the corresponding input signal.
+-th output signal corresponding to -the input signal, where – the number of inputs specified in the parameter Number of input signals.
+The output signal is returned as a scalar, vector, or matrix of the same type, size, and complexity as the corresponding input signal.

 Data types